 Anatomy / Ailment detail

-The hip comprises the joint between the upper end of the femur and the pelvis or acetabulum.
-Either or all of these parts of the hip may be affected by arthritis to various degrees.
-The procedure of joint replacement includes removing the affected joint surfaces and replacing them with metal components usually with a high-density polyethylene-bearing surface between the metal components.
+The knee comprises the joint between the femur and the tibia but also the joint between the patella and the front of the femur.
+Either or all of these parts of the knee may be affected by arthritis to various degrees.
+The procedure of joint replacement includes removing the affected joint surfaces and replacing them with metal components with a high-density polyethylene-bearing surface between the metal components.
 The metal components are usually (but not always in special circumstances) cemented to the bone.
-Using new techniques often joint replacement may be undertaken using minimal access surgery utilising much smaller incisions than previously utilised.
+If the patella is arthritic and a patient complains of pain in the front of the knee or pain whilst walking on hills and stairs uni-compartmental knee replacement is not usually appropriate and a total knee replacement may be more suitable.
+Using newly developed techniques joint replacement may be undertaken using minimal access surgery utilising much smaller incisions than previously utilised.
 This assists with rapid recovery and return of function.

 Who Needs it / Who Doesn't

-The symptomatic arthritic patients with pain, limp, deformity or a restricted function are those which should consider hip replacement.
-The symptoms include hip pain, or alternately pain is commonly
+The symptomatic arthritic patients with pain deformity or a restricted function are those, which should consider knee replacement.

-experienced in the buttock, groin, lower thigh or in the knee joint.
-Alternately joint replacement may be considered for patients with restricted function and walking ability and increasing stiffness or deformity of the hip.
-Alternately in some patients the pain may only be moderate and stiffness, deformity, instability may be the principal complaint.
+The symptoms include knee pain, restricted function and walking ability and increasing stiffness or deformity of the knee.
+Sometimes pain from an arthritic knee may be felt in the thigh or hip area.
+Alternately in some patients the pain may only be moderate and knee stiffness, deformity, instability may be the principal complaint.
 Function may be limited in that walking may be restricted or activities such as golf or bowling may be difficult.
-These problems may also promote patients to consider hip replacement.
+These problems may also promote patients to consider knee replacement.

 How to arrange an appointment with Mr. Johnson